John Parker (Irish judge)

 John Parker (c.1500–1564) was an English-born merchant, politician and judge in Tudor Ireland.
-He held the offices of Constable of Dublin Castle and Master of the Rolls in Ireland; to be appointed to the latter office was a notable achievement for a man who began his career as a cloth-maker and had no legal qualifications which would qualify him for judicial office.
+He held the offices of Constable of Dublin Castle and Master of the Rolls in Ireland; to be appointed to the latter office was a notable achievement for a man who began his career as a cloth-maker and had no legal qualifications which would fit him for judicial office.
 He also sat in the Irish House of Commons in the Parliament of 1560, and was a member of the Irish Privy Council.
-As a politician he was noted for leading the opposition to the Earl of Sussex, the Lord Deputy of Ireland, in the early 1560s.
+As a politician, he was noted for leading the opposition to the Earl of Sussex, the Lord Deputy of Ireland, in the early 1560s.

 Background and business career

 He was a native of Tenterden in Kent, where he was in business as a cloth-maker in the 1530s.
-Later in the same decade he joined the household of Arthur Plantagenet, 1st Viscount Lisle, the Governor of Calais.
+He may have been the John Parker who graduated from King's College, Cambridge in 1522.
+Later in the same decade he joined the household of the King's uncle Arthur Plantagenet, 1st Viscount Lisle, the Governor of Calais.
 Throughout his career, even while acting as a public servant, he pursued his own business interests, first as a ship-owner and then as a maker of hats and tapestries.
 For the latter trade, he obtained a royal licence to import dyed wool.
 He also obtained permission to take fish from the River Bann.

 He seems to have been a sincere religious reformer, although like many reformers he personally did very well out of the Dissolution of the Monasteries.
-He received Selskar Abbey in Wexford, Rosbercon Abbey in Kilkenny (although he apparently never lived there, and let it decay into a ruin), Holmpatrick Abbey near Skerries, Dublin and Tircroghan in Westmeath.
+He received Selskar Abbey in Wexford, Rosbercon Abbey in Kilkenny (although he apparently never lived there, and let it decay into a ruin), Holmpatrick Abbey near Skerries, County Dublin and Tircroghan in Westmeath.
 In his last years he was attempting to purchase Kilcormac Abbey in County Offaly.
 Despite his apparent wealth Parker, like so many notable figures of the Tudor era, died in debt.
 He was generous in disposing of land at affordable prices, which increased his popularity.

 Political and judicial career

 He is first recorded in Ireland about 1540 as secretary to the Lord Deputy, Sir Anthony St. Leger, who placed great reliance on him.
+After St.Leger's recall his influence declined for a time.
 He became Constable of Dublin Castle in 1543 and organised the defence of Carrickfergus in 1551.
 He entered the Irish House of Commons as MP for Trim in 1560, and was Chief Serjeant for Connacht, and a Royal Commissioner in Munster in 1562.